Automatic Emergency Braking Problems of Tesla Model Y - part 1

 Vehicle: 2023 Tesla Model Y VIN: [xxx] mileage: approximately 40,531 miles software version: 2025.
 45. 9 fsd (supervised) version: v14.
 2. 2.
 4 while driving on [xxx] near the [xxx] entrance in mission viejo, California, the vehicle was operating under full self-driving (supervised) mode.
 As the freeway lane ended/merged, the vehicle unexpectedly performed a sudden full stop at freeway speed.
 There was no visible obstruction in front of the vehicle.
 Multiple vehicles behind me had to brake abruptly to avoid a rear-end collision.
 The system did not provide any audible or visual warning before the sudden braking.
 This has created a serious safety risk due to the high-speed freeway environment.
 This issue appears to be related to lane-ending or merge interpretation by the fsd system.
 I am concerned that this behavior could result in a rear-end collision.
 Information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).

-all problems of the 2024 Tesla Model Y
+23 Automatic Emergency Braking problem of the 2021 Tesla Model Y

 Vehicle will suddenly apply brakes while using standard cruise control for no apparent reason.
 This is extremely dangerous as it has almost caused several accidents on the highway.
 I have almost been rear-ended several times.
 This is a very common problem and well documented problem referred to as "phantom braking" on Teslas and something needs to be done immediately.